intel/dffml/master/_sources/index.rst.txt

     :target: https://pypi.org/project/dffml
     :alt: PyPI version

+You can use DFFML from the :doc:`Command Line <cli>`, :doc:`Python
+<api/high_level>`, or the :doc:`HTTP API <plugins/service/http/index>`, see the
+:doc:`quickstart/model` to get started right away.

-Training and using machine learning models as simple as
+It makes training and using machine learning models as simple as

 .. literalinclude:: /../examples/quickstart.py